The Weighted $L^p$ Minkowski Problem: The Small Mass Regime

 \subsection{Small p}

-We now turn our attention to $p \in (-n-1,n)$.
+Now we turn our attention to $p \in (-n-1,n)$.
 We first show that, under Property \textbf{(D)}$_p$, there exist two constant solutions by making $c$ small enough when $p\in (-n-1,n)$.
-We recall the support of a nonnegative function is given by We define the set
+We recall that the support of a nonnegative function is given by We define the set

 Recall that $\psi$ is said to have Property~\textbf{(D)}$_p$ if